PM returns to Hawke's Bay, hears most crops uninsured

 When Hipkins asked local grower and Bostock NZ owner John Bostock about insurance coverage, Bostock claimed “this type of event” was non-insurable for orchard crops.

-Other growers echoed that point and said that was not just for apples, but for other crops like kiwifruit which were also non-insurable for this kind of disaster.
+Other growers echoed that point and said that applied not just to apples, but other crops like kiwifruit, which were also non-insurable for this kind of disaster.

 “Some are really damaged and some are going to be okay, but the seriousness of this thing is just coming into realisation.”